 If you choose [email protected], you need a video card with HDMI 2.1.
 This is at least an Nvidia 3000 graphics card.

-Minimum Specifications for TV as Monitor:
+Minimum Specifications for TV as a Monitor:

 Choose and buy a TV with at least the minimum required tech specs.
 Also, make sure that you can return the TV to the store if in reality some characteristics do not really match the desired ones.
+Do not remove packaging film yet.

 Turn on both, PC and TV.